 If belief in yourself is a catalyst that moves you forward, a lack of belief can hold you right where you are.

 I spent a long time not believing in myself.
-I lost the thirteen year old skater punk, and the nine year old baker and felt stuck for a long time.
-For the last three years, I have been rewiring my brain and have worked hard at reclaiming joy in the process of dreaming through the following:
+I lost the thirteen-year-old skater punk, and the nine-year-old baker and felt stuck for a long time.
+For the last three years, I have been rewiring my brain and have worked hard at reclaiming my joy in the process of dreaming.
+Here’s how:

 1. Challenge your negative confirmation bias.